Package your software

 1. Containerize your software

-- Within the Antithesis environment, your various containerized services will have network access to each other, but not to the broader internet.
-If your services perform network calls to the public web on startup, for example to fetch a software dependency or data file, you should move this into the container build process instead.
+If your services perform network calls to the public web on startup, for example to fetch a software dependency or data file, you should move this into the container build process instead – remember, your software will be running without access to the internet.

 For example, DON’T do this: